 Step 6.
 Create a PDF report of your Competitive Analysis

 Once you’ve gathered all of your data, you might want to put everything together into a single cohesive report.
-If so, go to our easy report builder, My Reports, and create a new report.
+If so, go to My Reports and create a new report.